caoyongji/testnet/docs/design/lightning_payments.md

 #### sender updates channel data

-`api:lightning_spend/5` asks channel_manager to update data of the channel to proxy node with the received SPK on both sides and adding empty signatures to ScriptSigs.
+`api:lightning_spend/5` asks channel_manager to update data of the channel to proxy node with the received SPK on both sides and adding empty placeholders to SS's.

 ### Activating payments on the path: pulling the channel

-Revealing the secret and updating of channels takes place when the channel is pulled.
+Revealing the secret and updating of channels takes place when the channel state is pulled.

 `api:pull_channel_state/1`, takes IP, port
 1. Fetch the pubkey of the proxy node